 This overview highlights the key themes of the General Data Protection Regulation (GDPR) to help organisations understand the new legal framework in the EU.
-It explains the similarities with the existing UK Data Protection Act 1998 (DPA), and describes some of the new and different requirements.
-The GDPR will come into force in the UK on May 25 2018.
-The result of the 23 June 2016 referendum on membership of the EU now means that the Government will need to consider the impact on the GDPR.
-Once implemented in the EU, the GDPR will be relevant for many organisations in the UK – most obviously those operating internationally.
+It explains the similarities with the UK Data Protection Act 1998 (DPA), and describes some of the new and different requirements.
+GDPR came into force in the UK on May 25 2018.

 Who does the GDPR apply to?

 GDPR applies to ‘controllers’ and ‘processors’ of personal data.
 A data controller decides how and why personal data is processed and the processor acts on the controller’s behalf.
 If you are a data processor, GDPR places specific legal obligations on you; for example, you are required to maintain records of personal data and processing activities.
 You will have significantly more legal liability if you are responsible for a breach.
 These obligations for processors are a new requirement under GDPR.
 However, if you are a controller, you are not relieved of your obligations where a processor is involved – GDPR places further obligations on you to ensure your contracts with processors comply.
 GDPR applies to processing of personal data carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that process the personal data of EU citizens.